shariliendor/CSCI345Deadwood/README.md

 # CSCI345Deadwood
 To run our project:
-compile all files (the out folder is something IntelliJ did, don't worry about it) run Deadwood.java
+compile all files (don't worry about the out folder) run Deadwood.java

-For the GUI, do not resize the window after it is created, it will make the graphics weird
+For the GUI, do not resize the window after it is created.